 - To decorate, using a piping bag, pipe a round mound on top of Kasutera, place whole strawberry on top of the mound of sweetened whipped cream.

 - Serve immediately.

-Tags: castella, creme patissiere, dessert, desserts, japanese dessert, kasutera, pastry cream, sponge cake, strawberries, strawberry shortcake, summer berry cake, Summer desserts, sweetened whipped cream
+Tags: after school treat, afternoon tea, berry recipes, cake, cakes, castella, creme patissiere, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, fruit, honey recipes, individual dessert, individual desserts, japanese dessert, Japanese recipes, Japanese sponge cake, kasutera, mini cakes, pastry cream, small cakes, sponge cake, strawberries, strawberry recipes, strawberry shortcake, summer berry cake, Summer desserts, sweetened whipped cream, tea cakes